 Lori’s practice also includes responding to EEOC/WSHRC complaints, employment litigation, and personal injury defense.
 Her personal injury experience includes premises and product liability, and motor vehicle accidents.
 Lori has tried several cases to verdict, and is a graduate of the IADC trial academy at Stanford University.
 She is also the current President of the Mother Attorney Mentoring Association of Seattle (“MAMA Seattle”), an organization designed to empower attorney mothers and encourage professional success while celebrating our roles as attorneys and mothers.

-- Recognized as a “Rising Star” by Super Lawyers magazine from 2013-2018 (Professional Liability Defense)
+- Recognized as a “Rising Star” by Super Lawyers magazine from 2013-2018 for Professional Liability Defense.